 I recently had the opportunity to share some of our home ed journey with an editor of a Christian magazine, and one of the topics she was particularly interested in was the combination of home ed and adoption.
-This has prompted me to jot a few thoughts down.
+This has prompted me to jot down a few thoughts here.

 Adoption is God’s design…He’s adopted us into his family, and so the adoption of children/teens into our families seems only to be an extension of that.
 However, while the theology appears to be fairly straightforward, the outworking of this in our broken world, is anything but.
 The majority of children released for adoption in the uk have a background of trauma; physical, emotional, sexual abuse, and neglect.
 They are broken on many levels, and this is played out in their behaviour.
 It’s messy.